uBizzy/koseven/system/guide/ko7/files/classes.md

 # Classes

 Classes are blueprints for objects.
-Koseven makes use of the PHP autoloading capability, it uses the `__autoload()` magic method along with the [Cascading Filesystem](files) to create an easy means for loading classes.
+Koseven makes use of the PHP autoloading capability, it uses the `spl_autoload()` magic function along with the [Cascading Filesystem](files) to create an easy means for loading classes.
 You can find more about this in the [Autoloading](autoloading) section of this Documentation.